JuliaPOMDP/POMDPGifs.jl/README.md

 makegif(m, policy; kwargs...)
 makegif(m, policy, args...; kwargs...)
 ```
-Create a gif of a single simulation of a POMDP or MDP by calling `POMDPModelTools.render` at each step.
+Create a gif of a single simulation of a POMDP or MDP by calling `POMDPTools.render` at each step.

 **Arguments:**
 - `m::Union{POMDP,MDP}`: the model to be simulated